-2.1.8 Burner Fuel Pressure
+2.1.8 Burner Fuel Pressure (also known as the manifold pressure)

 The burner fuel pressure as stated is the range of burner fuel pressure the TEG is designed to operate when using fuel gas meeting GPT's fuel specification requirements.
 Burner fuel pressure is set using the fuel system regulator.